shiba517/ed_so-MSP3/README.md

 A host of cards should appear containing a picture, title, information regarding likes, servings, and cooking duration from the mongo database (mongo.db.recipes)
-Quantity of cards on show will match the quantity of entries in the mongo database that it is coming from Clicking on the 'i' icon should lead to another card sliding up contained the name of the recipe and the description Clicking on the 'like' icon (heart) will increment the number below it by 1 Clciking on 'lets make this' will lead teh user to chosen_recipe.html If user is not logged in, 'like' icon will not be functional If user is not logged in, 'lets make this' link will not be visible
+Quantity of cards on show will match the quantity of entries in the mongo database that it is coming from Clicking on the 'i' icon should lead to another card sliding up contained the name of the recipe and the description Clicking on 'lets make this' will lead teh user to chosen_recipe.html If user is not logged in, 'like' icon will not be functional If user is not logged in, 'lets make this' link will not be visible